 That's what Yellowstone is: a massive caldera, a volcanic pock mark in the land.
 It was created by three enormous eruptions that have taken place over the last two million years.
 Were it to explode again, it could potentially wipe humanity off the face of the earth.

 Yellowstone is a good reminder that beauty usually comes with a side of danger.
+Take a look at our list of the best hikes in Yellowstone to enjoy this natural beauty up close!

 2. Crater Lake, Oregon